How Age Impacts Reproductive System

 However, according to a study, only one-third of people worldwide are aware that fertility declines gradually after age 35.

 The age of both partners influences the likelihood of pregnancy.
 So, if you want to start a family soon, you should understand how age and fertility are linked.
+This blog describes how age affects fertility and the related biological processes, and the choices for individuals and couples confronting fertility challenges.

-The Influence of Age On Male Fertility
+The Influence Of Age On Male Fertility

 Because the sperms produced are healthy and active at this age, healthy men under 40 have a good chance of making their partner pregnant.
 However, a man’s fertility may suffer as they age due to medical conditions such as erectile dysfunction.